Chalin Taps Sionic Mobile’s ION Loyalty® Reseller Center... >>

-Midtown Atlanta-based Sionic Mobile helps small and medium sized merchants get and keep mobile savvy customers by uniting mobile ads, gift cards, payments and rewards in a simple, affordable service and provides non-profit organizations an always-on mobile fundraising tool.
-The Company’s ION RewardsⓇ and Shop2GiveⓇ free apps for iOS and Android make mobile payments at more than 50,000 locations nationwide simple, secure and rewarding for consumers and supporters alike.
+Midtown Atlanta-based Sionic Mobile helps small-medium business merchants get and keep mobile savvy customers by uniting mobile ads, loyalty rewards, eGift cards, and mobile payments in a simple, affordable service and provides nonprofit organizations an always-on mobile fundraising tool.
+The Company’s free ION RewardsⓇ app for iOS and Android make mobile payments at more than 100,000 locations nationwide simple, secure and rewarding for consumers.

 Anna Stanley, 678-781-3072